It might seem impossible to save money when you’re booking a cruise, but our experts live by the loopholes.

 Our forum member jc says “a safe, room service or even a cabin number are not essentials to me.”
-Now this all depends on the cruiser – if you’re the type to keep valuables on your person at all times a safe is probably unnecessary.
-Also it should be noted that many cruise lines offer use of the safe for free – the exceptions being lines such as Thomson.
+Now this all depends on the cruiser; if you’re the type to keep valuables on yourself at all times, a safe is probably unnecessary.
+Also it should be noted that many cruise lines offer use of the safe for free – the exceptions are lines such as Thomson.

 Likewise, room service is hardly a necessity and a cabin number is immaterial if you spend little to no time actually in your cabin – but as smtcan points out, a cabin below the buffet, for example, may result in some unwarranted awakenings from the busy crew working away above.

 Cymru cruiser pointed out that ‘Some cruise lines will allow you to take 2 bottles of wine on board for consumption in your cabin’ -this is a sure way to save your cash if you’re impartial to a drink or two onboard!

 Another tip cymru has is to ‘Wait until the end of the cruise for your purchases in the on board ships as there is often reductions’- and there’s nothing like a bargain…